SlothBorg/Dungeon23/Level 1/Room 3.md

 The bones and rotting flesh shift and move when walked upon.
 The further into the room one ventures the more bones move, causing a quicksand like effect.

+### Faction

+* Local settlements and religious groups use this pit to dispose of corpses.
+* Daring individuals who need a corpse for whatever purpose have been known to brave the journey into the pit to retrieve their prize.

 ### Local Lore

 **The Bone pit** is where local dispose of corpses.
 All corpses thrown into the pit are supposed to be properly cleansed, to prevent them from becoming one of the undead,